pyxem/pyxem/doc/analysing_holz_datasets.rst

 This guide will show how to extract the size, intensity and width of HOLZ rings.
 These parameters can then be used to infer information about the crystal structure of a crystalline material.

+Example of this type of data processing: `Three-dimensional subnanoscale imaging of unit cell doubling due to octahedral tilting and cation modulation in strained perovskite thin films <https://doi.org/10.1103/PhysRevMaterials.3.063605>`_.

 Loading dataset
 ---------------